349th Squadron (Belgium)

-349th Squadron (349^{e} escadrille, 349^{ste} Smaldeel) is a fighter squadron in the Air Component of the Belgian Armed Forces.
+349th Squadron (349^{e} escadrille, 349^{ste} Smaldeel) is a fighter squadron in the Belgian Air Force of the Belgian Armed Forces.
 The squadron traces its origins to No. 349 (Belgian) Squadron of the Royal Air Force, founded in 1942 as part of the Free Belgian forces during World War II.
 It was transferred to the re-established Belgian Air Force in 1946, together with 350th Squadron.
 Considered an "honorary" squadron, it retained its original name and numbering and has been flying under the Belgian flag ever since.
 Today it is part of the 10th Tactical Wing, operating the F-16 Fighting Falcon from Kleine Brogel airbase.

 History

 Royal Air Force (1942–46)

 No 349 (Belgian) Squadron was formed as a Royal Air Force squadron by Belgian personnel at RAF Ikeja (near Lagos), Nigeria on 10 November 1942.
 The squadron was equipped with the Curtiss Tomahawk for local defence duties but the squadron did not become operational as such.
 The pilots were used for ferrying aircraft to the Middle East instead.
 The squadron was disbanded in May 1943 and the personnel transferred to the UK.
-On 5 June 1943, the Squadron was reformed at RAF Station Wittering, operating the Supermarine Spitfire V and became operational at RAF Digby in August 1943.
+On 5 June 1943, the Squadron was reformed at RAF Station Wittering, operating the Supermarine Spitfire V. After a brief stay at RAF Kings Cliffe during July 1943, the squadron became operational at RAF Digby in August 1943.
 The squadron moved to southern England to operate over France as bomber escorts and low-level sweeps.
 In early 1944, it began training as a fighter-bomber unit and then operated as such in occupied Europe.
 During the invasion of Normandy, it carried out beachhead patrols and were used as bomber escorts.
 In August 1944 the squadron moved to France, in the fighter-bomber role, and carried out armed reconnaissance behind enemy positions, attacking targets of opportunity (mainly vehicles).
 In February 1945, the squadron returned to England to convert to the Hawker Tempest.
 This did not go well: conversion ended in April, and the squadron reacquired Spitfire IXs, operating from the Netherlands.
 It moved to Belgium and was disbanded as an RAF-squadron on 24 October 1946 on transfer to the Belgian Air Force, keeping the number.

 The last Belgian pilot to fly for the original 349th squadron during D-day, Joseph Moureau, died in 2020 at the age of 99.
 During the second world war a total of 521 Belgian officers served in the RAF, suffering 128 loses.